PavlidisLab/SFARI-ASD_Gene_Selection/README.md

+*The source code for this project has been consolidated in https://github.com/PavlidisLab/SFARI-ASD-Pipeline/.*

 # [SFARI] ASD Gene Selection
 ASD gene selection/prioritization pipeline for SFARI project.
 Ref Aim 1.1 in Project Proposal Narative.
 Reference genome hg19 for all databases used.